Why am I here?

 Who am I?

-There is some of the usual biopic stuff here.
+There is some of the usual biopic stuff here (scroll down to the bottom, past the virtual staff!)
 I am a Business Analyst by trade.
 You’re a what?
-Sorry but there isn’t an escalator long enough for that particular pitch!
-I am freelance by inclination, I read, blog(!), like to travel, drink Whisky, watch boxsets, play with computers.
+Sorry but there isn’t an escalator long enough for that particular pitch.
+I am freelance by inclination, I read, blog, like to travel, drink Whisky, watch boxsets, play with computers.
 To borrow a phrase and a graphic from my last client (Pearson English, thank you), I’m Always Learning.

 Why am I here?